History of the United States: Civil War

-The Emancipation Proclamation, issued by Lincoln on January 1, 1863, freed three million slaves in designated areas of the Confederacy in order to weaken the Confederate's troops and supplies.
-In perhaps the turning point of the war, Lee's army was badly beaten by the Army of the Potomac, and in July 1863, the Union's victory at the Battle of Gettysburg in Pennsylvania, the deadliest battle in American military history with over 50,000 causualties, proved a turning point in the war.
+The Emancipation Proclamation, issued by Lincoln on January 1, 1863, freed three million slaves in designated areas of the Confederacy to weaken the Confederate's troops and supplies.
+In perhaps the turning point of the war, Lee's army was badly beaten by the Army of the Potomac, and in July 1863, the Union's victory at the Battle of Gettysburg in Pennsylvania, the deadliest battle in American military history with over 50,000 casualties, proved a turning point in the war.
 Survivors of the battle were immediately redeployed to suppress the New York City draft riots by Irish Americans protesting Civil War conscription and the city's free Black population.

 In July 1863, Union forces under General Ulysses S. Grant gained control of the Mississippi River at the Battle of Vicksburg, splitting the Confederacy.
 In 1864, Union General William Tecumseh Sherman marched south from Chattanooga to capture Atlanta, a decisive victory that ended war jitters among Republicans in the North and helped Lincoln win re-election.
 Sherman's march to the sea was almost unopposed.
 Much of the South was destroyed, and could no longer provide desperately needed supplies to its armies.
 In spring 1864, Grant launched a war of attrition and pursued Lee to the final Appomattox campaign, which resulted in Lee surrendering in April 1865, ending the war after four years.
 By May 1865, the Union Army controlled all of the Confederacy and liberated all of the designated slaves.

 The Civil War was the world's earliest industrial war.
 Railroads, the telegraph, steamships, and mass-produced weapons were employed extensively.
-Civilian factories, mines, shipyards, and were mobilized.
+Civilian factories, mines, and shipyards were mobilized.
 Foreign trade increased, with the U.S. providing both food and cotton to Britain, and Britain sending in manufactured products and thousands of volunteers for the Union Army, and a few to the Confederate army.
 The Union blockade shut down Confederate ports.
 It remains the deadliest war in American history, resulting in the deaths of about 750,000 soldiers and an undetermined number of civilian casualties.
 (Note: A new way of calculating casualties by looking at the deviation of the death rate of men of fighting age from the norm through analysis of census data found that at least 627,000 and at most 888,000 people, but most likely 761,000 people, died through the war.)
 About ten percent of all Northern males 20–45 years old, and thirty percent of all Southern white males aged 18–40 died.
 Many Black people died after being dislocated during the war and Reconstruction.